 I have seasonal allergies, and my nose can run like a faucet.
 In dogs, though, allergies usually present themselves through skin problems.
 I would be very slow to dismiss my dog’s nasal discharge due to allergies.
 It does happen, but it’s not as common as you’d think.
 Infection is a much more likely culprit, mainly if the discharge is anything but clear and odorless.

 Nasal infections can be caused by bacteria, fungi, and/or viruses.
 For example, viral disease distemper can cause sticky, yellow nasal discharge.

 Dental disease and a runny nose?

 You won’t find it so weird once you think about it.
 Infections can spread.
-Just because it starts at the gums, doesn’t mean it’s going to stay there.
-In fact, these bacteria can spread not only into the nasal cavities but even systemically, such as to the heart.
+Just because it starts at the gums doesn’t mean it will stay there.
+These bacteria can spread into the nasal cavities and even systemically, such as to the heart.

 Other potential causes of nasal discharge include mites, foreign objects, polyps, pneumonia, immune-mediated disorders, trauma, and tumors.
-Problems outside the respiratory system that can lead to a runny nose include swallowing disorders, facial nerve damage, or a disease of the digestive tract.
+Problems outside the respiratory system that can lead to a runny nose include swallowing disorders, facial nerve damage, or a digestive tract disease.

 When you see pus, make a fuss.

-If your dog’s nasal discharge cloudy, yellow, green, smelly or with blood in it.
+If your dog’s nasal discharge is cloudy, yellow, green, smelly, or with blood in it.
 Do see a vet.
-Particularly with nose bleeds, I would be extremely concerned about nasal cancer or a serious infection.
+Particularly with nose bleeds, I would be highly concerned about nasal cancer or a severe infection.